I love that new car smell.

 I have tried to keep enough space in my boot for a large food shop, or to buy larger items, or for suitcases for my work – that way I won’t get stressed when I have to cram things in!, I like the idea of having a small storage facility in the boot for items as well

-I have also considered my daughters needs in the car, and what storage they require, and like these options best:-
+I have also considered my daughters needs in the car, and what storage they require: –

 Even her car seat has two drinks holders that pull out which are useful for drinks (!), and for small pots of snacks etc…